Somatic Experiencing (SE) Therapy

 Understanding Somatic Experiencing Therapy

-Somatic Experiencing (SE) therapy is a pioneering approach that marks a significant shift in the treatment of trauma and stress disorders.
-This approach moves beyond traditional therapies that predominantly focus on cognitive and emotional aspects, offering a more holistic treatment that encompasses both the psychological and physiological dimensions of trauma.
+This modality of trauma therapy is a pioneering approach that marks a significant shift in the treatment of trauma and stress disorders.
+SE moves beyond traditional treatment methodologies that primarily focus on mental and emotional elements, offering a more holistic approach that encompasses both the psychological and physiological dimensions of trauma.

 At the heart of SE is the focus on the mind-body connection.
 The method was innovative in identifying the ‘freeze’ response induced by trauma in the body.
 These physical manifestations, ranging from tension and chronic pain to disrupted breathing patterns and heightened alertness, are key indicators of trauma stored in the body.
 SE is designed to facilitate the release of these physical expressions, aiding the healing process.